dojo/docs/dojo/attr.rst

 Introduction
 ============

-dojo.attr() gives you a unified API to deal with DOM Node attribute modifications.
-Attributes such as "style" and "onclick" or other event attributes are not real attributes but shortcuts to their respective objects or event handlers.
+``dojo.attr()`` gives you a unified API to deal with DOM Node attribute and property values.
+It checks an attribute and if there is a property with the same name, it will get/set its value.
+Otherwise it will work with DOM node attributes.

-On top of that several browsers deal with attribute setting and getting in different ways
+On top of that several browsers deal with attribute setting and getting in different ways.

-.. code-block :: javascript
- :linenos:

-  node.setAttribute("style", "border:1px solid #ff0033;");

-for instance won't work in IE.

-In Dojo you can do the same thing working in all browsers using following method

-.. code-block :: javascript
- :linenos:

-  dojo.attr(node, "style", {border:"1px solid #ff0033"});
+If an attribute was not specified for the DOM node, it will return a falsy value (see `dojo.hasAttr <dojo/hasAttr>`_).
+If you want to get a default value for missing attributes, use `dojo.getPropNode <dojo/getPropNode>`_, which always falls back to properties, if they are available.

 =====
 Usage